python-escpos/python-escpos/CONTRIBUTING.rst

 GIT
 ^^^
-The master-branch contains code that always builds.
-Releases are tags on the master branch.
-Currently, development happens in a separate branch, because we refactored basically the whole code.
-Please branch of the HEAD of the current development-branch and create a pull request to development with your changes.

-Try to group your commits into logical units.
-Before creating your pull request consider rebasing your branch to the HEAD of the branch that you developed against.
-You can also regroup your commits during this rebase with the feature `squash` of interactive rebasing.
-You may also do so after creating your PR, but please put up a notice that you have force-pushed your changes into your feature-branch.
-A force-push should never occur directly on the master- or development-branch.
+The master-branch contains code that has been released to PyPi.
+A release is marked with a tag corresponding to the version.
+Issues are closed when they have been resolved in a released version of the package.

+When you have a change to make, begin by creating a new branch from the HEAD of `python-escpos/development`.
-When you create a branch please name your branch after what you are trying to achieve, e.g. when you add a new feature that enables color printing, you could name the branch `feature/enable-color-printing`.
-This makes the log more readable.
+Name your branch to indicate what you are trying to achieve.
+Good branch names might be `improve/text-handling`, `feature/enable-color-printing`.

-Imagine you improve text handling, then you could name your branch `improve/text-handling`.
+Please try to group your commits into logical units.
+If you need to tidy up your branch, you can make use of a git feature called an 'interactive rebase' before making a pull request.
+A small, self-contained change-set is easier to review, and improves the chance of your code being merged.
+Please also make sure that before creating your PR, your branch is rebased on a recent commit or you merged a recent commit into your branch.
+This way you can ensure that your PR is without merge conflicts.

 Docstrings
 ^^^^^^^^^^